ehrtools/codelist-tools/bindings/README.md

 Each subfolder within bindings/ corresponds to a different language or binding target.

 **Available Bindings**
+- Python:  Uses Py03 package to provide access to underlying Rust
-R (r/): Uses the reticulate package to provide access to Python functionality from R. Includes wrapper functions and usage examples.
+- R (r/): Uses the extendR package to provide access to underlying Rust

 (Additional bindings will be listed here as they are developed.)